 When a company creates a new product, it will apply to the UCC (Uniform Code Council) for a UPC code for the new product.
 The product does not need to be original; if a soda company wants to start selling its product in 16 oz bottles in addition to 12 ounce can, the company needs to apply for a UPC code for the new size.
 The code consists of a code of numbers readable to us and a series of bars that can be decoded by a machine.

-The UCC will issue a 12 digit code for the new product.
-The first 6 digits form the code used by the manufacturer on all of its products.
+The UCC will issue a 12-digit code for the new product.
+The first 6 digits form the code used by the manufacturer are on all its products.
 The next 5 digits form the product code.
-The last digit is used to check that all of the other digits are correct.
-This is done by adding up all of the other numbers including the last one.
+The last digit is used to check that all the other digits are correct.
+This is done by adding up the other numbers including the last one.
 A consistent result means that the code is correct, and a discrepancy is a signal that there has been a printing error.

 The UPC code, as the name implies, is used wherever in the world the product is sold.
 Manufacturers use special printers to produce the labels and computer software.
-Many companies prefer not to do this work themselves, but outsource the job to other countries, where labor is much cheaper.
-However, there are many printers and forms of software on the market that can make this outsourcing unnecessary.
+Many companies prefer not to do this work themselves, but outsource the job to other outfits, where the cost of labor could be much cheaper.
+However, there are many printers and forms of software on the market that can make this outsourcing unnecessary and not cost-efficient.